 ‘Timeless’ is the best word to describe evergreen content.

-It is content that revolves around a topic.
+It’s content that revolves around a topic and stays:

-Before diving into some examples of evergreen content let’s firstly go to the highest level and discuss:
+But before diving into some examples of evergreen content, let’s firstly go to the highest level and discuss:

 Evergreen Content for Topics (with Examples)

-How to Build Muscle – Train.
+- How to build muscle – Train.
 Eat.
 Sleep.
 Recover.
-The ‘fundamentals’ of building muscle fast don’t change much regardless of whether it’s 2020 or 3020 – people will always want to gain muscle.
+The ‘fundamentals’ of building muscle fast don’t change much, regardless of whether it’s 2021 or 3021.
+People will always want to gain muscle.

-How to Cook Rice – Rice is a popular dish in most households.
-And it is unlikely that in next 100 years (our lifetimes) that people will stop eating it and learning how to cook it.
+- How to cook rice – Rice is a popular dish in most households and it’s unlikely that in the next 100 years (or our lifetimes) that people will stop eating it and learning how to cook it.

-How to Cut your Golf Handicap – A highly popular sport around the world.
-And will continue to be for many years to come.
-And avid golfers will always be looking for tips to improve their handicap.
+- How to cut your golf handicap – A highly popular sport around the world and will continue to be for many years to come.
+Enthusiastic golfers will always be looking for tips to improve their handicap.